US: Georgia ferry dock accident kills 7, several injured – DW – 10/20/2024

 Helicopters and boats equipped with sonar were engaged in the search-and-rescue operations.

-The collapse occurred on Sapelo Island during a celebration of the island's Gullah-Geechee community, descendants of Black slave descendants.
+The accident occurred on Sapelo Island during a celebration of the island's Gullah-Geechee community, descendants of Black slave descendants.

+People were marking Cultural Day, an annual festival celebrating the island's historic Black community, which has retained much of its African heritage due to its isolation.

 ss/rc (AP, AFP, dpa, Reuters)